Having Luxembourg documents legally certified for use abroad

 Online applications can be submitted with or without authentication using a LuxTrust product or an electronic identity card (eID).

-The procedure with authentication using a LuxTrust product or eID presents many advantages that are not available for the procedure without authentication.
+The procedure with authentication using a LuxTrust product or an eID has many benefits which are not available if you use the procedure without authentication.

 Applicants can save the form as a draft, pause the application process and resume it later.